-- source: electrostatic and van-der-Waals potentials of (H2O)4 clusters with an atomistic model - infer appropriate functional forms of non-bonded interactions (e.g., use a much softer potential than LJ for vdW) - parameters obtained with fitting - particularly suitable for cases difficult to original Martini a solvated peptide with Martini FF development continues...
+- parametrized by fitting of elstat. and van-der-Waals potentials of (H2O)4 clusters, generated with an atomistic model - infer appropriate functional forms of non-bonded interactions (e.g., use a much softer potential than LJ for vdW) - particularly suitable for cases difficult to original Martini highly charged peptides + lipid bilayers, like a solvated peptide with Martini FF development continues...